Peek Frean pioneered the modern British biscuit. The business introduced the Bourbon, Custard Cream, Marie and Garibaldi biscuit varieties.

 Over 3,000 people were employed by 1912.

-Peek Frean established the Meltis chocolate factory in Bedford in 1913.
-130 people were employed there.
+Peek Frean established the Meltis chocolate factory, with a staff of 130 people, in Bedford in 1913.

 Peek Frean introduced the Custard Cream biscuit in 1913.